lebaston100/vrc-patpatpat/README.md

 - Python 3.9 or greater should be used
 - Firewall might make issues if network access to python is denied (maybe add a firewall.bat?)
 - Document motor mounting ideas
-- Don't forget pcb BOM
+- Don't forget pcb BOM and pcb specific software stuff

 ### Original Readme from here on for now